wincent/clipper/README.md

     bind-key -t vi-copy Enter copy-pipe "nc localhost 8377"

+Or, if you are running on a platform where `nc` requires the `-N` switch (eg. Ubuntu):

+    bind-key -t vi-copy Enter copy-pipe "nc -N localhost 8377"

 Or, for a UNIX domain socket at `~/.clipper.sock`:

     bind-key -t vi-copy Enter copy-pipe "nc -U ~/.clipper.sock"